douglasgreen/pagemaker/developer_notes.md

 An example of concrete class is the email sender class, because it's always possible to send email due to Its predefined behavior.

+Optional values of function arguments are left out of the interface definitions.

+## Class names
+Don't add noise words like Manager or Handler at the end of class names.
+All classes manage and handle data.
+It's part of the definition of class.

+PSR rules are used for class names:
+* AbstractX
+* XInterface

 ## Single responsibility principle
 Don't mix I/O, processing, and storage in the same class?